Airick73/Dev_Odyssey/README.md

 # Dev Odyssey

-Motivating developers to share their journey into an unknown projec.
+Motivating developers to share their journey into an unknown project.

 ## Resources
 [Flutter documentaiton](https://docs.flutter.dev/)